yifan-grace-tang/bigscape-installation/README.md

 > [!NOTE]
 > You will not be able to see the information you type, so just type your password and click return

-6) Paste into your terminal:
+6) Paste into your terminal - replace `bigscape` with your username - the command is explicitly printed by the brew installation during the mention of __next steps__:

 ```bash
  (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> /Users/bigscape/.zprofile